-Bogle, now retired, effectively and consistently demonstrates to the investor community that it is foolish to attempt an actively-managed approach where a simple, low-cost passively-managed index fund strategy can provide superior returns.
+Bogle effectively and consistently demonstrated to the investor community that it is foolish to attempt an actively-managed approach where a simple, low-cost passively-managed index fund strategy can provide superior returns.

-Vanguard also offers Exchange Traded Funds (ETFs), which have not been completely embraced by Bogle, who has labelled ETFs as a trend potentially dangerous to the average investor.
+Vanguard also offers exchange-traded funds (ETFs), which have not been completely embraced by Bogle, who once labelled ETFs as a trend, potentially dangerous to the average investor.

 Vanguard and Bogle have a loyal following of do-it-yourself investors that affectionately call themselves "Bogleheads" who love to apply Jack Bogle's practical guidance to investing and personal finance.